 PREPARED FOR A GLOBAL PRACTICE

-Currently, Chris is a member of King & Spalding’s International Arbitration group based in their Singapore office where his practice focuses on international commercial and investment arbitrations with an emphasis on construction and oil and gas disputes.
-He still believes that “the work I have done in Australia, Germany and now Singapore has all been directly affected by my time at Pace and all of the faculty members who helped me get to where I am today.”
+After that, Chris became a member of King & Spalding’s International Arbitration group, based in their Singapore office, where his practice focused on international commercial and investment arbitrations with an emphasis on construction and oil and gas disputes.
+He still believes that “the work I have done in Australia, Germany and Singapore has all been directly affected by my time at Pace Law and all of the faculty members who helped me get to where I am today.”